AlexandrLo/Win10-Kick-Starter-Script/README.md

 This is a PowerShell script for automation of routine tasks done after fresh installations of Windows 10 and Windows Server 2016 / 2019.
 This is by no means any complete set of all existing Windows tweaks and neither is it another "antispying" type of script.
 It's simply a setting which I like to use and which in my opinion make the system less obtrusive.

+This repository is a fork of Disassembler0's [original script](https://github.com/Disassembler0/Win10-Initial-Setup-Script) with additional tweaks for automated install of chocolatey packages.

 &nbsp;

 ## Usage